 The Treasurer shall determine the amount of the depreciation of the assets of any trading concern.

 [16.
-Deleted by No. 98 of 1985 s.
+Deleted: No. 98 of 1985 s.
 3.]

 17. Provision to meet deficiency pending appropriation

 (1) If the revenue receipts of any trading concern are insufficient to meet the working expenses during the financial year, the deficiency shall be provided out of the working capital shown in the Schedule, or provided by Parliamentary appropriation, as the case may be.